 8:05 – 9:20: U.S. History with Mr. Bulin

 9:25 – 10:40: Math with Mr. Garcia

 12:45 – 2:00: Reading and Writing with Mrs. Gonzales

 2:40 – 3:30 PE/Music (Fifth Grade Teachers Conference Time)

 A note from Mr. Bulin -

-Howdy y'all!
-I am excited to be teaching fourth grade Texas history.
+My Fellow Americans, I am excited to be teaching fifth grade American history.
 In my opinion it is the most interesting subject being taught to the most interesting age group of kids.
 I expect this course to become the favorite of all the courses the students experience throughout their educational careers.
 I hope that they smile and laugh everyday and that they develop a love for history in general.

-Once again, please allow me to say how pleased I am to be afforded the honor to teach Texas history to the fourth graders of Friona Elementary.
+Once again, please allow me to say how pleased I am to be afforded the honor to teach United States history to the fifth graders of Friona Elementary.
 I am looking forward to a great year and I hope you are too.